sandraswiderek/movie_pipeline/README.md

 ```dim_genre```
 ```dim_genre_name```.

-Comment: There is a view built on top of another view.
+__Comment__: There is a view built on top of another view.
 That’s acceptable here given the small data volume, but for larger datasets a materialized view would deliver better performance.

 ### Analytics & Dashboard 📊